jermspeaks/christmas-adventure/UNNECESSARY_CONNECTIONS.md

    - Choice text: "Accept the guide's help"
 5. From `section-7.md` - "Understanding the Problem"
    - Choice text: "Start the quest immediately"

 ### Redundancy Analysis

+*No obvious redundancy patterns detected.*

+---

+## section-12.md - "Toward the Frostwood Forest"

+**Section ID:** `section-12`

+**Total Incoming Connections:** **4** (exceeds limit of 3)

+### All Incoming Connections

+1. From `section-10.md` - "Branching Paths"
+   - Choice text: "Continue toward the Frostwood Forest"
+2. From `section-11.md` - "Gathering Information"
+   - Choice text: "Ask Cheshire about the Frostwood Forest"
+3. From `section-522.md` - "Different Investigation"
+   - Choice text: "Give up investigating and head to the forest"
+4. From `section-525.md` - "Pattern Recognition"
+   - Choice text: "Use what you learned and proceed to the forest"

+### Redundancy Analysis

+*No obvious redundancy patterns detected.*

+---

+## section-11.md - "Gathering Information"

+**Section ID:** `section-11`

+**Total Incoming Connections:** **4** (exceeds limit of 3)

+### All Incoming Connections

+1. From `section-10.md` - "Branching Paths"
+   - Choice text: "Try a different approach - gather more information first"
+2. From `section-450.md` - "Missing Information"
+   - Choice text: "Realize you're missing something crucial"
+3. From `section-522.md` - "Different Investigation"
+   - Choice text: "Realize you're wasting time and gather information instead"
+4. From `section-525.md` - "Pattern Recognition"
+   - Choice text: "Use what you learned to gather more information"

+### Redundancy Analysis